Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Introduction

-About the learning algorithm, as mentioned above, the maximum likelihood learning algorithm follows an ``analysis by synthesis'' scheme, which iterates the following two steps.
+About the learning algorithm, as mentioned above, the MLE learning algorithm follows an ``analysis by synthesis'' scheme, which iterates the following two steps.
 Synthesis step: generate the ``fake'' synthesized examples from the current model.
-Analysis step: update the model parameters based on the difference between the observed examples and the synthesized examples.
-See the recent paper \cite{nijkamp2019anatomy} for a thorough investigation of various implementation schemes for learning the energy-based model.
-The following are two different implementations of the synthesis step.
-(1) Persistent chain \cite{xie2016theory}, which runs a finite-step MCMC such as Langevin dynamics from the synthesized examples generated from the previous learning epoch.
-(2) Contrastive divergence chain \cite{hinton2002training}, which runs a finite step MCMC from the observed examples.
-(3) Non-persistent short-run MCMC \cite{nijkamp2019learning}, which runs a finite step MCMC from Gaussian white noise.
-It is possible to learn an unbiased model using scheme (1), but the learning can be time-consuming.
-Scheme (2) learns a biased model that usually cannot generate realistic synthesized examples.
-(3) has been recently proposed by \cite{nijkamp2019learning}.
-Even though the learned model may still be biased, the learning is very efficient, and the short-run MCMC initialized from noise can generate realistic synthesized examples.
+Analysis step: update the model parameters based on the difference between the ``real'' observed examples and the ``fake'' synthesized examples.
+See the recent paper \cite{nijkamp2019anatom} for a thorough investigation of various implementation schemes for learning the EBM.
+The following are different implementations of the synthesis step. (i) Persistent chain \cite{xie2016theory}, which runs a finite-step MCMC such as Langevin dynamics \cite{neal2011mcmc} from the synthesized examples generated from the previous learning iteration. (ii) Contrastive divergence chain \cite{hinton2002training}, which runs a finite step MCMC from the observed examples. (iii) Non-persistent short-run MCMC \cite{nijkamp2019learning}, which runs a finite-step MCMC from Gaussian white noise.
+It is possible to learn an unbiased model using scheme (i), but the learning can be time-consuming.
+Scheme (ii) learns a biased model that usually cannot generate realistic synthesized examples. (iii) has been recently proposed by \cite{nijkamp2019learning}.
+Even though the learned model may still be biased, similar to contrastive divergence, the learning is very efficient, and the short-run MCMC initialized from noise can generate realistic synthesized examples.
 Moreover, the noise-initialized short-run Langevin dynamics may be viewed as a flow-like model \cite{dinh2014nice,dinh2016density,kingma2018glow} or a generator-like model \cite{goodfellow2014generative,kingma2013auto} that transforms the initial noise to the synthesized example.
-Interestingly, the learned short-run dynamics is capable of reconstructing the observed examples and interpolating different examples, similar to the flow model and the generator model.
+Interestingly, the learned short-run dynamics is capable of reconstructing the observed examples and interpolating different examples, similar to the flow model and the generator model \cite{nijkamp2019learning}.